6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

-An increasing number of frequency bands will be deployed and coexist in the future, ranging from sub-6 GHz to 10 THz.
-In multiband parallel communication systems, it is possible to use the channel characteristics extracted from one frequency band to assist the link establishment of the other band.
+An increasing number of frequency bands, ranging from sub-6 GHz to 10 THz, will be deployed and coexist in the future.
+In multiband parallel communication systems, it is possible to use the channel characteristics extracted from one frequency band to assist in establishing links in another band.
 However, the frequency separation between the bands under consideration is large, and many characteristic channel variations must be considered.
-Moreover, new characteristics of the THz channel, such as sparsity, near-field characteristics, and nonstationary characteristics, need to be modeled, characterized, and incorporated into the channel model.
+Moreover, new channel characteristics, such as sparsity, near-field propagation, and non-stationary characteristics, need to be modeled, characterized, and incorporated into the channel model.